Does a home warranty cover your refrigerator?

 If you have a pool or spa, septic tank, hot water heater and plumbing and kitchen appliances, you will want to cover these items.
 Having coverage for these appliances and home systems protects your wallet because you will only pay a small service fee in order to have a technician visit your home to do a repair or replacement.

-You also want to choose a company that offers great customer service and convenient technology, like using Amazon’s Alexa to place a service request.
+You also want to choose a company that offers great customer service to place a service request.

 You should confirm with your warranty company how much you will be charged for a technician to come out and view the appliance or major system in need of repair.
 If the technician cannot repair the item, they will let you know.
 However, all warranty companies will require that a service fee is paid to the technician regardless.

 Lastly, your warranty should work like an extended warranty for the other types of warranty plans or insurance plans you have.
 So, your home warranty should not offer coverage that is comparable to homeowners insurance.
 Also, check with the manufacturers to see if a manufacturer’s warranty or protection plan has been applied to any of your appliances, including your fridge.